particle-iot/docs/src/content/en/photon/modes.md

 To erase the stored wifi networks on your device, hold the `MODE` button for about ten seconds, until the RGB LED flashes blue rapidly.

+## Selecting Safe, DFU, Firmware and Factory Resets

+These four modes are all selected using the same process, but by releasing the `SETUP` button at different times.
+The diagram to the right details the order, LED codes you'll see, and a little bit about what each does.

 ## Safe Mode